sunrise-ikun/BridgeVLA_sam/README.md

 - [x] Release the training & evaluation code of GemBench
 - [x] Release the pre-training data
 - [x] Release the checkpoints
-- [ ] Release a documentation for conducting real-robot experiments

 </details>